End of Life Law in Australia: An Overview for the Aged Care Sector

 It can also be lawful for a person’s substitute decision-maker to ask that life-sustaining treatment be withheld or withdrawn from the person if they can no longer make treatment decisions themselves.

-Palliative medication is often given to a person with a life-limiting illness who is experiencing pain or symptoms, to maintain or improve their comfort.
-In some cases, palliative medication may have the unintended effect of hastening the person’s death.
+Medication is often given to a person with a life- limiting illness who is experiencing pain or symptoms, to maintain or improve their comfort.
+In some cases, medication may have the unintended effect of hastening the person’s death.
 If this occurs, the person who provided the medication (usually a doctor or nurse) will not be liable for the person’s death so long as their intention was to relieve pain or symptoms, and not to hasten death.

-Providing palliative medication which ultimately hastens death is not euthanasia voluntary assisted dying or assisted suicide if the intention in giving the palliative medication is to reduce pain or symptoms, not cause or hasten death.
+Providing medication which ultimately hastens death is not voluntary assisted dying or euthanasia if the health professional’s intention in giving the medication is to reduce pain or symptoms, not cause or hasten death.

 It is also lawful for a person with capacity to refuse food and drink (either naturally or through artificial measures such as a tube) even if that results in death.